fukushima-shinnichi/search-library-from-prefecture./README.md

 * correspondence of responsive design.
 * my web design skill is this web site.
 ## Description
-if you selected prefecture, you can check this library map and this library official site..
+if you selected prefecture, you can check this library map and this library official site.
 **You must use your key of yahoo API and library API.**
 ## Component file
 ```